-Net plant assets were \$131.0 million in 2022 (\$133.0 million in 2021, \$137.5 in 2020, \$142.5 million in 2019, \$147.6 million in 2018 and \$154.2 million in 2017), while plant-related debt exceeds the asset balance.
-Total debt of \$206.7 million includes amounts related to loans to support past deficits.
+Net plant assets were \$129.4 million in 2023 (\$131.0 million in 2022), while plant-related debt exceeds the asset balance.
+Total debt of \$200.2 million includes amounts related to loans to support past deficits.
 The depreciation of assets at a rate faster than the liquidation of debt, without a renewals and replacements reserve, further supports the conclusion that Cooper Union is under-investing in capital.
 Cooper Union began making principal payments on these loans during 2019.
-In 2022 principal payments were \$6.6 million, while in 2021 they were \$6.2 million.
+In 2023 principal payments were \$7.0 million, while in 2022 they were \$6.6 million.
 The contractual payment structure, however, will not fully service the principal on the largest loan by its maturity date, requiring the debt reserve fund contemplated by the Plan.
-Further, a significant prepayment penalty exists on this loan, making prepayment uneconomical and requiring this debt service reserve.
-As of June 30, 2022, the prepayment penalty would have been \$30.1 million.
-In late January 2023, the penalty would have declined to \$22.7 million, due to the dramatic rise in interest rates.
-The volatility of this amount is related to the significant increase in interest rates.
+Further, a significant prepayment penalty exists on this loan, making prepayment penalty would have been approximately \$20.4 million (approximately \$13.6 million as of February 2024).